Calendar of events

 The 2017 LSAANZ Annual Conference, “A Meeting Place for Interdisciplinary Explorations of Justice”, commences Wednesday, 6 December and concludes at 12pm Saturday 9 December 2017.

-Download the DRAFT 2017 LSAANZ and SAANZ Postgraduate Day Programme (updated 15 Nov 2017)
+Download the 2017 LSAANZ and SAANZ Postgraduate Day Programme (updated 4 Dec 2017)

 - Professor Hilary Charlesworth Melbourne Laureate Professor Melbourne Law School, and Distinguished Professor and Director of the Centre for International Governance and Justice in the Regulatory Institutions Network at the Australian National University whose extensive leading work considers how to strengthen the rule of law including considering dimensions of gender and international law, and how to build justice and democracy after conflict.

 - Professor Angela Riley University California Los Angles, Chief Justice of the Supreme Court of the Citizen Potawatomi Nation of Oklahoma and Co-Chair for the United Nations - Indigenous Peoples’ Partnership Policy Board whose research explores Indigenous Peoples’ rights with a particular emphasis on cultural property and Native governance and justice.

 - Professor Brian Tamanaha (NZ Law Foundation Sponsored Speaker) Washington University Law School, world renowned jurist and law and society scholar whose significant publications include Failing Law Schools (2012), Beyond the Formalist-Realist Divide: The Role of Politics in Judging (2010); Law as a Means to an End: Threat to the Rule of Law (2006), On the Rule of Law: History, Politics, Theory (2004), A General Jurisprudence of Law and Society (2001).